sayo-hs/heftia/README.md

 Examples with explanations in Japanese can be found in the [docs-ja/examples/](https://github.com/sayo-hs/heftia/tree/master/docs-ja/examples) directory.

-## Limitation and how to avoid it
-### The *reset* behavior of the scopes held by unhandled higher-order effects
-When attempting to interpret an effect while there are unhandled higher-order effects present, you cannot obtain delimited continuations beyond the action scope held by these unhandled higher-order effects.
-It appears as if a *reset* (in the sense of *shift/reset*) is applied to each of the scopes still held by the remaining unhandled higher-order effects.

-In other words, to obtain delimited continuations beyond their scope, it is necessary to first handle and eliminate all higher-order effects that hold those scopes, and then handle the effect targeted for stateful interpretation in that order.
-For this purpose, it might sometimes be possible to use *multi-layering*.
-For an example of multi-layering, see `handleReaderThenShift` defined in [Example/Continuation2](https://github.com/sayo-hs/heftia/blob/8f71a2d4e6125018b64cbbacd32151565a29046d/heftia-effects/Example/Continuation2/Main.hs)
-(particularly, the type signature of `prog` within it).
-For more details, please refer to the documentation of the `interpretRec` family of functions.

 ## Comparison

 * Higher-Order Effects: Does it support higher-order effects?